RedHatProductSecurity/trestle-demo/README.md

 To move to the workspace run `cd trestle-workspace`

-Run `make generate=ssp-word` to run the entire workflow.
+Run `make generate-ssp-word` to run the entire workflow.
 This will generate a markdown SSP and convert it to the docx format.
 To just generate the markdown run `make generate-ssp-markdown`

 If starting from scratch or testing changes to the SSP: